 Why?
 Because you often hike, climb, or walk on irregular terrain in order to get to places like Seitan Limania, Agiofarago.
 Or also when you’re hiking all the way from Chora Sfakion to the beach of Glyka Nera to name a few.

 There are several beach bag models also for men.
 You can go for a small, comfortable duffle, choose a stylish tote or mesh light backpack or stick to the classic backpack.
-Backpacks can be repurposed for day trips, hikes, and as a carry one.
+Backpacks can be repurposed for day trips or hiking, and as a carry one.
 Besides, they’re gonna give you more freedom to move, leaving your hands free.

 It’s always comfortable to have at hand an extra pair of shorts to change if you decide to hit the beach bar or you just want to have lunch at the beach taverna.
 Sitting for long on your wet swimming pants can be a real pain in the

 ass… neck!
-Roll an extra pair and toss it in your back.
+Roll an extra pair and toss it in your backpack.

-I know, I know, you’re going to the beach with a t-shirt!
+I know, I know, you’re going to the beach in a T-shirt!
 I know.

 Just remember to wear it also when you’re going for a sandwich at the beach restaurant.
 It might be hot, but it’s not always a nice view… besides, would you sit at a restaurant without covering up in your country?
 Exactly!
 So don’t do it in Greece!